 - Prospecting, nurturing, selling, retention and even cross-selling all fell under sales (and inside sales) realm.

 Now, things have changed.
-Here’s a better viewpoint of how things are done now:
+Here’s a better view of how things are done now:

-- Sales still prospects, generates leads, and sells. – This hasn’t changed.
+- Sales still prospects, generate leads and sells. – This hasn’t changed.

 - In addition to lead generation, marketing now is now tasked with lead nurturing, aspects of retention and nurturing clients to cross-sell.

-So, if your revenue and sales is unpredictable, I can assume a major reason is because your insurance agency does not have a strong marketing presence in place.
+So, if your revenue and sales are unpredictable, I can assume a major reason is that your insurance agency does not have a strong marketing presence in place.

 How to create your marketing showers

 You are likely already somewhat familiar with the thought that you need to do more with marketing.
-For awhile, it has seemed as though every event, conference, and learning lab as been on some form of marketing or automation.
+For a while, it has seemed as though every event, conference, and learning lab has discussed some form of marketing or automation.